HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/backend/kafka.md

 ### Kafka

-In comes Kafka, created by LinkedIn around 2010 to handle all messaging in the LinkedIn applications/
+In comes Kafka, created by LinkedIn around 2010 to handle all messaging in the LinkedIn applications.
+It was designed to be:

 - Reliable (Fault tolerant)
 - Fast